njoy/TNSFD/LEAPR/quickstart/fe.rst

 - The first value on Card 4 is the MAT number (material identification number), and dictates what numerical tag will be on the output tape.
 Users are encouraged to use ENDF-specified values, when available [https://oecd-nea.org/dbdata/data/manual-endf/endf102.pdf].

 - The second input is the :math:`ZA` value.
-For the case of Fe-56this is equal to 26056 as can be seen by the following rules:
+For the case of Fe-56, this is equal to 26056 as can be seen by the following rules:

     For isotopes, :math:`ZA` is equal to :math:`1000\,Z+A` where :math:`Z` and :math:`A` are the charge number and mass number.
 If the material is an element that has more than one naturally occurring isotope, then :math:`ZA` is equal to :math:`1000\,Z`.
 If the material is a compound, then :math:`ZA` is equal to :math:`ZA=\mbox{MAT}+100`.